henriqueberalde/creature-population-core/README.md

 - [ ] Each Creature have diferent maxspeed
 - [ ] `Creature will` Kill or heal (unified)
 - [ ] `Creature action`: Hurt or heal only creatures that are close (diferent ranges), can miss if the other walks away
+- [ ] Make creatures move`s target based on who it want to heal or kill

 # Superhero Idea